 - 1. IP addresses that cannot originate to actual listeners (such as known servers instead of listener devices). - 2.
 IP addresses that account for a large number of downloads in the 24 hour period used by the metrics provider.
 Large numbers of downloads that represent an unrealistic number of downloads for a single listener should be examined for potential fraud.
 (But also look at the safe IP addresses note below.) - 3.
-IP addresses that are on a service like AWS. - 4.
-IP addresses that are identified from sources that are not actual listeners (such as requests that come from known bots) - 5.
+IP addresses that are identified from sources that are not actual listeners (such as requests that come from known bots, data centers, VPN traffic, or other non-human sources.) - 4.
 Erroneous referrer data.
 Referrer data is rarely available, but it provides valuable information when it is.
 For example, accurate referrer data can imply that certain sources are not actual listeners.
-Check for accuracy on any available referrer data. - 6.
-Bogus user agents, such as Firefox 3.06 (which doesn't exist) - 7.
-User Agents that identify to be from sources that are not actual listeners (e.g. bots that self identify as being bots) - Some apps perform a 2 byte range request (Range: 0-1) to check if the media file can be downloaded using byte range requests.
+Check for accuracy on any available referrer data. - 5.
+Malformed user agents.
+For example, a legitimate Firefox version number is 55.0.2.
+However, a bogus user agent could use the device label "Firefox 55.02" which only lacks a period "." separator between 0 and 2 and looks like a legitimate user agent.
+This could be an error or intentional.
+Be wary of malformed user agents, which prevent proper filtering.
+If simply malformed, then correct, and if intentionally false, filter them out. - 6.
+User Agents that identify to be from sources that are not actual listeners (e.g. bots that self identify as being bots) - 7.
+Some apps perform a 2 byte range request (Range: 0-1) to check if the media file can be downloaded using byte range requests.
 This kind of request is often immediately followed by 1 or more additional range requests.
 Disregard any 2 byte (0-1 byte) range requests.
-These requests don't represent a valid download.
+These requests don't represent a valid download. - Duplicates on paired Apple Watch devices indicated by UA's that begin with atc/ and include watchOS (/for example atc/1.0 watchOS/), or UA's that contain (null)/(null) watchOS